erynmcfarlane/GraduateStatsClass/README.md

 ### 12 Work period for final registered report, including working through feedback

+## Learning Outcomes
+- General statistical literacy - can you read a paper and feel confident that you know what they did, or even better, how to do what they did?
+- Phenomenological understanding of how distributions come to be.
+Why do we expect data to look this way?
+How do you expect your data to look?
+- Writing skills - how do we describe statistical methods?
+How should we report results?
+- Some level of comfort coding in R, or, finding R code and applying it.

 ## Potential Breakdown of grades
 - 10% attendence and attempts, where code is written in 5/6 of the first lectures.
 Just need to hand 5 things in to get full marks.
 They don't need to work, you just need to show good faith effort!
 - 20% summarize a published paper, simulate data (and justify the simulations) to match the data as have been describe, write analyses in R to analyze the data as has been described (possibly done in a group?) - due at end of week 7, where week 7 is a work period